bazel-contrib/SIG-rules-authors/go-tutorial.md

 includes load definitions for the gazelle "go_repository" rule.
 The go_repository rules define various external go dependencies that are then vendored.
 One of those dependencies is cobra, and cobra is used as a dependency by all of the go files inside of the cmd directory.
-Inside of the BUILD.bazel file, located in the cmd directory, the a "deps" are a parameter passed in the go_libary rule.
+Inside of the BUILD.bazel file, located in the cmd directory, the "deps" are a parameter passed in the go_libary rule.

 ```python
     deps = ["@com_github_spf13_cobra//:go_default_library"],
 ```

-So now we have the capabilty for bazel to:
+So bazel now has the capability to:

 - Build an object graph for the project
 - Various rules are defined that impact the object tree